The Secret to Earthquake Preparedness

 Before we get hit by the BIG ONE in Southern California:

-.
+Be prepared.
 Know where your gas meter is located.
 Even in the case of an earthquake or other emergencies, turn off your gas meter ONLY if you smell gas or hear gas leaking.

 Better yet, make sure your home is equipped with earthquake Activated gas shut off valve from Kevin Shaw Plumbing, Inc.